Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Experiments

 \subsection{Robust Optimization and Verifiable Adversarial Defense}

-To improve the robustness of neural networks against adversarial perturbations, a natural idea is to generate adversarial examples by attacking itself and then use them to augment the training set~\citep{kurakin2016adversarial}.
-More recently,~\citet{madry2018towards} showed that adversarial training can be formulated as solving a min-max robust optimization problem as in~\eqref{eq:adv_training}.
-Given a model with parameter $\theta$, loss function $L$, and training data distribution $\mathcal{X}$, the training algorithm aims to minimize the robust loss, which is defined as the max loss within a neighborhood $\{x+\delta|\delta\in S\}$ of each data point $x$, leading to the following robust optimization problem:
+To improve the robustness of neural networks against adversarial perturbations, a natural idea is to generate adversarial examples by attacking the network and then use them to augment the training set~\citep{kurakin2016adversarial}.
+More recently,~\citet{madry2018towards} showed that adversarial training can be formulated as solving a minimax robust optimization problem as in~\eqref{eq:adv_training}.
+Given a model with parameter $\theta$, loss function $L$, and training data distribution $\mathcal{X}$, the training algorithm aims to minimize the robust loss, which is defined as the maximum loss within a neighborhood $\{x+\delta|\delta\in S\}$ of each data point $x$, leading to the following robust optimization problem:

-To solve this minimax problem,~\citet{madry2018towards} proposed to use projected gradient descent (PGD) attack to approximately solve the inner max and then use the loss on the perturbed example to update the model.
+\citet{madry2018towards} proposed to use projected gradient descent (PGD) to approximately solve the inner max and then use the loss on the perturbed example $x + \delta$ to update the model.
 Networks trained by this procedure achieve state-of-the-art test accuracy under strong attacks~\citep{athalye2018obfuscated,wang2018mixtrain,zheng2018distributionally}.
 Despite being robust under strong attacks, models obtained by this PGD-based adversarial training do not have verified error guarantees.
 Due to the nonconvexity of neural networks, PGD attack can only compute the \emph{lower bound} of robust loss (the inner maximization problem).
 Minimizing a lower bound of the inner max cannot guarantee~\eqref{eq:adv_training} is minimized.
-In other words, even if PGD-attack cannot find a perturbation with large verified error, that does not mean there exists no such perturbation.
-This becomes problematic in safety-critical applications since those models need to be \emph{provably} safe.
+In other words, even if PGD-attack cannot find a perturbation with large loss, that does not mean there exists no such perturbation.
+This becomes problematic in safety-critical applications since those models need \emph{certified} safety.